iliakan/javascript-book/Readme.md

  1. Clone the repo
  2. Open `en/nav.html` to browse the book offline.
+ 3. Book files are located in `en` for English.
+Edit them in your favorite editor.
- 3. See the `en/readme.html` for formatting and other details.
+ See the `en/readme.html` for formatting and other details.